 Generally speaking, there are three types of peas.

 Snow peas are a Mange-Tout type of peas.
 They are flat, and the peas never develop.
 They mature early and are prolific producers.

-Sugar snaps peas are slightly fuller than snow peas but are still a mange-tout.
+Sugar snap peas are slightly fuller than snow peas but are still a mange-tout.
 They are sweeter and somewhat fast-growing.